energimind/go-kit/README.md

 # Go-Kit: Energimind's General Purpose Go Project

 This repository contains a general purpose Go project used in Energimind's product.

 It includes utilities for working with host addresses, including functions for composing host addresses from specified addresses, ports, and default ports.

+It also includes utilities for working with environment variables, including functions for reading environment variables.

+It includes utilities for working with HTTP servers, including functions for starting and stopping HTTP servers.

+In includes a collection of commonly used ID generators.

 While these utilities are commonly used in Go microservices, they can be used in other types of projects as well.